EvSecDev/SCMP/README.md

 A secure and automated configuration management terminal-based tool backed by git to centrally control and push configuration files to Linux servers.

-This program is designed to assist and automate a Linux administrators job functions by centrally allowing them to both edit, version control, and deploy changes to configuration files of remote Linux systems.
+This program is designed to assist and automate a Linux administrators job functions by centrally allowing them to edit, version control, and deploy changes to configuration files of remote Linux systems.

 The controller utilizes a local git repository of a specific structure to track configuration files that should be applied to every host administered, and specific config overrides as well as host-specific configurations.
 Using the GO x/crypto/ssh package, this program will SSH into the hosts defined in the configuration file and write the relevant configurations as well as handle the reloading of the associated service/program if required.